THEOplayer/samples-html5-sdk/reference-apps/wowza-streaming-cloud/README.md

-# THEOplayer Wowza
+# THEOplayer and Wowza Streaming Cloud
-Wowza and THEOplayer are partners in the streaming industry.
+Wowza (Streaming Cloud) and THEOplayer are partners in the streaming industry.
 When developers use both products,
 * Wowza Streaming Cloud is used on the back-end to manage live streams.
 * THEOplayer is used on the client-side to playout the live streams.